Ad-h0c/Hardhat-template/README.md

 ## Getting Started

-This is sample hardhat template.
-You may need to check the latest version in package.json file.
+This is a sample hardhat template.
+You may need to update the latest version in package.json file.

 ### Requirements